dball/edn/README.md

 Set
 : set `#{1 2 3}`

 Nil and None both encode to `nil`; Some and Ok unwrap their values.
+Error emits a tagged value.

-Custom types with no parameters encode to keywords with a gleam namespace: `:gleam/North`.
-Custom types with parameters encode to tagged values, with the parameter values encoded as a vector: `#gleam/Point [2 3]`.
+Custom types with no parameters encode to keywords: `:North`.
+Custom types with parameters encode to tagged values, with the parameter values encoded as a vector: `#Point [2 3]`.

 Bit arrays are not yet encoded.